 Description

-First World War memorial, erected and dedicated in 1921, in memory of the 67 men of the parish of Highbridge who died whilst serving their country.
-With later additions for the Second World War to commemorate the 19 fallen of that conflict.
+The Highbridge War Memorial is a First World War memorial, erected and dedicated in 1921 to honor the 67 men from the parish of Highbridge who died while serving their country.
+It includes later additions for the Second World War, commemorating 19 fallen soldiers from that conflict.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.